BlenderCN-Org/CPSC489/README.md

 Week 2:
  01/29/2018
   Added base window and application code.
 Worked a good 3 - 4 hours on it.
+  Added basic Direct3D initialization code.